This Azure PowerShell article will discuss how to create an Azure route table Using the PowerShell command New-AzRouteTable.

 Wrapping Up

-In this article, we discussed how to create Route tables in Azure.
+This article discussed how to use the New-AzRouteTable PowerShell command to create an Azure route table.
 Thanks for reading this article !!!